incrediblesound/weirdo/README.md

 Weirdo
 ======

 Weirdo is my attempt to manifest all my weird ideas about software into a language that transpiles into JavaScript.
+The main idea is that modules are self-contained units that take input and give output and that's it.
+You can't "inherit" from them and you can't "compose" other modules from them.
+The way that Weirdo enforces this is by using two specific domains: the module domain and the main domain.
+Modules can only be instantiated and utilized in the main function which has a simple syntax centered around input and output.

 Other than experimenting with weird ideas, Weirdo is also my attempt to create a fun language that has what I personally consider attractive syntax.

 Table of Contents:
 [How to Transpile](#how-to-transpile)